swiss-art-research-net/sari-iiif-clip-search/README.md

 ```
     --mode: The mode of operation.
 Either SPARQL or CSV.
-    --imageQuery: The SPARQL query to retrieve the IIIF image URLs.
+    --imageQueryPath: The path to the SPARQL query to retrieve the IIIF image URLs.
 Required in SPARQL mode.
     --endpoint: The SPARQL endpoint to query.
 Required in SPARQL mode.
     --csvFile: The path to the CSV file.
 Required in CSV mode
     --dataDir: The path to the directory where the features will be stored.